 - Intense messages in childhood or early schooling about the importance of working hard and getting good grades.
 These messages can result in overly emphasizing achievement later in life.

-- High value on achievement in family of origin or cultural norms that becomes internalized.
+- High value on achievement in childhood family or cultural norms that become internalized.

 - Absence of others with similar identities (e.g., racial, ethnic, gender, sexual orientation) in your space that leads to feeling out of place.